Trombay

 Trombay is an eastern suburb of Mumbai (Bombay), India.
+The Bhabha Atomic Research Centre (BARC) is located there.

 History

-Trombay was called Neat's Tongue because of its shape.
-Once, it was an island nearly 5 km east of Mumbai and was about 8 km in length and 8 km in width.
-The island contains several ruins of Portuguese churches from the 1620s and 1630s.
+In 1548, Trombay and Chembur were given to Dom Roque Tello de Menezes.
+The area contains several ruins of Portuguese churches from the 1620s and 1630s.

 In 1928, the Great Indian Peninsular Railway opened the Trombay-Andheri line called the Salsette Trombay Railway or Central Salsette Tramway.

+The Bhabha Atomic Research Centre (BARC), originally called the Atomic Energy Establishment, Trombay, was established in Trombay in January 1954.